-Let us look into on research published with stem cell as a treatment modality for lung recently a clinical trial studied the safety of endobronchial infusions of autologous adipose derived stromal cells (0.5 million cells per kg of body weight per infusion) in patients with pulmonary fibrosis (n=14) of mild to moderate disease severity.
+Let us look into on research published with stem cell as a treatment modality for lung recently a clinical trial studied the safety of endobronchial infusions of autologous adipose-derived stromal cells (0.5 million cells per kg of body weight per infusion) in patients with pulmonary fibrosis (n=14) of mild to moderate disease severity.
 No cases of serious or adverse events including short-term infusional toxicities as well as long-term ectopic tissue formation were recorded in all patients.
-All patients showed not only acceptable safety outcomes, but also improvements in quality of life parameters.
+All patients showed not only acceptable safety outcomes but also improvements in quality of life parameters.

-Another clinical study showed the efficacy of placenta derived mesenchymal stem cells in patients with idiopathic pulmonary fibrosis.
-The patients received dose of placental derived stem cells either 1 × 106 (n = 4) or 2 × 106 (n = 4) MSC/kg via a peripheral vein and were followed for 6 months.
+Another clinical study showed the efficacy of placenta-derived mesenchymal stem cells in patients with idiopathic pulmonary fibrosis.
+The patients received a dose of placental derived stem cells either 1 × 106 (n = 4) or 2 × 106 (n = 4) MSC/kg via a peripheral vein and were followed for 6 months.
 Both dose schedules were well tolerated with only minor and transient acute adverse effects.
 There was no evidence of worsening fibrosis observed.

-Clinical studies with large number of patients are needed to strengthen the stem cell therapy approach.
+Clinical studies with a large number of patients are needed to strengthen the stem cell therapy approach.
 However positive overwhelming findings accelerate the rapidly expanded scientific knowledge and indicate a way towards future stem cell therapeutic modality for pulmonary fibrosis.